aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 If the user tells you he or she wants to SEO analyse a website, you should follow this workflow in the following order:

 1. Ask the user for the URL of the website he or she wants to analyse.
-2. Once the user has provided you with the website URL, you should immediately scrape its sitemap using the Hyperlambda generator and count how many URLs are in it.
+2. Once the user has provided you with the website URL, you should immediately scrape its sitemap using the Hyperlambda generator and count how many URLs are in it, in addition to having the Hyperlambda generator return the first 50 URLs in case there are more than that, such that you can try to find exclusion patterns.
-3. Then you should retrieve some 50 URLs from the sitemap to see if you can see some patterns for exclusions filtering, etc, to analyse the most important pages, if the site contains more than 20 URLs.
-If the site contains only some 20 URLs or less, you can skip this step.
-4. Ask the user what type of SEO information is interesting.
+3. Ask the user what type of SEO information is interesting.
    - Be creative here, and come with suggestions to the user.
    - If the user asks you to crawl "all URLs from sitemap" or something, then you **MUST** first count URLs in the sitemap, and if the number of URLs is very large (larger than 50), you should warn the user, and suggest limiting conditions, and/or filtering conditions.
    - You can probably identify filtering conditions by returning the first 50 URLs from the sitemap.
-5. If there's more than 50 URLs, you can prompt the Hyperlambda generator with for instance; "Return the first 50 URLs from the sitemap at ainiro.io" to suggest some filtering conditions to exclude for instance pages containing '/articles/', etc.
+4. If there's more than 50 URLs, you can prompt the Hyperlambda generator with for instance; "Return the first 50 URLs from the sitemap at ainiro.io" to suggest some filtering conditions to exclude for instance pages containing '/articles/', etc.
-6. Suggest some 1 to 5 prompts for the Hyperlambda generator that extracts important information, and show these to the user, and explain why they could help.
+5. Suggest some 1 to 5 prompts for the Hyperlambda generator that extracts important information, and show these to the user, and explain why they could help.
-7. Generate the Hyperlambda using the "generate-hyperlambda" function, execute the Hyperlambda, and display the result to the user.
+6. Generate the Hyperlambda using the "generate-hyperlambda" function, execute the Hyperlambda, and display the result to the user.
-8. Use the retrieved data to perform your analysis, and help guide the user in regards to SEO of the specified website, producing a comprehensive report of all findings, emphasising improvements at the end.
+7. Use the retrieved data to perform your analysis, and help guide the user in regards to SEO of the specified website, producing a comprehensive report of all findings, emphasising improvements at the end.
-9. When done, offer the user to create a downloadable PDF report.
+8. When done, offer the user to create a downloadable PDF report.
 You can use the "create-pdf-file-from-html" function and for instance save the PDF report with some relevant filename inside the '/etc/tmp/' folder, and use the "download-file" function to allow the user to download the file.
    - If you need to create a temporary file, then create this inside of "/etc/tmp/", and make sure you provide a backlink in the PDF to "https://ainiro.io".
    - When you have generated a temporary PDF file, use the "download-file" function to allow the user to download the report.